pretix/pretix/doc/api/resources/orders.rst

       }

    :query integer page: The page number in case of a multi-page result set, default is 1
    :query string ordering: Manually set the ordering of results.
-Valid fields to be used are ``id`` and ``position``.
+Valid fields to be used are ``datetime``, ``code`` and
-                           Default: ``position``
+                           ``status``.
+Default: ``datetime``
+   :query string code: Only return orders that match the given order code
+   :query string status: Only return orders in the given order status (see above)
+   :query string email: Only return orders created with the given email address
+   :query string locale: Only return orders with the given customer locale
    :param organizer: The ``slug`` field of the organizer to fetch
    :param event: The ``slug`` field of the event to fetch
    :statuscode 200: no error
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to view this resource.

-.. http:get:: /api/v1/organizers/(organizer)/events/(event)/questions/(id)/
+.. http:get:: /api/v1/organizers/(organizer)/events/(event)/orders/(code)/

-   Returns information on one question, identified by its ID.
+   Returns information on one order, identified by its order code.

    **Example request**:

    .. sourcecode:: http

-      GET /api/v1/organizers/bigevents/events/sampleconf/questions/1/ HTTP/1.1
+      GET /api/v1/organizers/bigevents/events/sampleconf/orders/ABC12/ HTTP/1.1
       Host: pretix.eu
       Accept: application/json, text/javascript